Mariamhsein2001/TicTacToe/README.md

 2. **Depth-Limited Search Strategies**:
     - By imposing a cap on the number of moves the AI considers ahead, we strike a balance between computational efficiency and strategic exploration.
-    - We start from a depth of 0 and increment by 1 for each recursive call until we reach a maximum depth of 5, at which the AI performs its evaluation.
+    - I start from a depth of 0 and increment by 1 for each recursive call until we reach a maximum depth of 5, at which the AI performs its evaluation.
-    - Additionally, we've modified the utility function in the depth-limited search to prioritize faster victories and losses.
+    - Additionally, I've modified the utility function in the depth-limited search to prioritize faster victories and losses.

 ## Difficulty Levels